-Funding in the Millions: DFG Establishes New Research Unit at Chemnitz University of Technology
+Funding in the Millions: DFG Establishes New Research Unit under the Leadership of Chemnitz University of Technology

 The German Research Foundation (DFG) has approved the establishment of the research unit "Functional surfaces by high-speed adiabatic processes: microstructure, mechanisms and model development - FUNDAM³ENT" - Spokesman is Prof. Dr. Thomas Lampke, head of the Professorship of Materials and Surface Engineering at Chemnitz University of Technology